Genesis 49 – The Blessing of the Sons of Jacob

 All these are the twelve tribes of Israel, and this is what their father spoke to them.
 And he blessed them; he blessed each one according to his own blessing.

 a.
-And he blessed them: Some of the things mentioned regarding these tribes may seem a bit cloudy, but only because we may not know exactly their fulfillment until the age to come.
+And he blessed them: Some of the things mentioned regarding these tribes may seem a bit cloudy, but only because we may not know their exact fulfillment until the age to come.

 b.
 Each one according to his own blessing: Each son and each tribe that would come from them had their own calling and destiny.
 Yet the remarkable promise remained – that they each would survive and grow into significant tribes, without one perishing during the centuries to come in Egypt.